Having a clear content strategy will give your users a better experience as well as search engines. The result? a big conversion boost.

 Having a good clear headline on your page.

-They’re quickly scanning the page to see it’s relevant and if they see what they’re looking for in a BIG title, they’ll stay.
+They’re quickly scanning the page to see if it’s relevant and if they see what they’re looking for in a BIG title, they’ll stay.

 So you see, the content strategy plays a role again.
 You’ll notice that I’m trying to help you have a clear content strategy that’s easy for your users to follow!